The Somerset Levels Flood Case Study

 What were the human causes of flooding in the Somerset Levels?

 There had been less dredging of the river channels on the Somerset Levels leading up to 2014.
-However, as a result, the channels had raised due to sediment accumulation.
+However, as a result, the channels had risen due to sediment accumulation.
 This reduced the capacity of rivers to transport water, leading to flooding.

 Change in farming practices has also contributed to flooding.
 Much of the land has been converted from grassland to grow maise.
 This more intensive use of the land means it is less able to retain water, causing it to run over the surface rather than being absorbed.